-In order to keep your Nicholas Kirkwood shoes in good condition, the following general leather care is recommended: keep the shoes clean and dry using a dry soft cloth; store them in the dust bag provided, we recommend you store each shoe in a separate bag.
-Always store your shoes away from light and heat, rain and moisture.
+Keep the shoes clean and dry using a dry soft cloth.
+Store them in the dust bag provided, each shoe in a separate bag away from light and heat, rain and moisture.
 Avoid contact with abrasive surfaces.
 Use a high-quality leather, suede and fabric protector spray, do not spray metallic, patent or Ultra Specchio leathers.

 Soles and Heels

-The soles of your Nicholas Kirkwood shoes are made of a natural leather and will therefore naturally wear down with usage.
-This is not a manufacturing defect, it is a natural process and part of the normal wear of the shoes.
+The soles of Nicholas Kirkwood shoes are made of a natural leather and will therefore naturally wear down with usage.
 It is not recommended to walk on wet soil as shoes will get dirty and the stains are very difficult to remove.
-Please note that small stains on the leather sole can be softened by rubbing gently with an eraser.
-With extensive wear the heel tip will naturally deteriorate.
-It is recommended that these are changed before the inner heel begins to show.
-This is important as having an unstable heel can lead to balancing issues and can affect the shape of the entire shoe.
-You can change your heel tip at a shoe cobbler.
+Small stains on the leather sole can be softened by rubbing gently with an eraser.
+It is recommended to change heel tips before the inner heel begins to show.
+Heel tips can be changed at a shoe cobbler.

 The metallic leather finish to this material may develop wrinkles with constant flexing; this is considered the natural wear of the product and not a fault.
 Should the leather become wrinkled or scratched, there is no way to restore it.
 While treating the leather with any alcohol based liquids will damage the metallic finish, mirror leather can be cleaned by gently wiping it with a soft damp cloth and dried immediately.
 Products made of mirror leather should be stored away from direct sources of humidity and heat.
 It is in the nature of laminated leathers to lift over time.
 Ensure that there is minimal contact with sharp objects as this will cause the leather to tear.
 Ensure the shoes are kept in a cool, dry environment and in their care bags when not in use.